What is your job title, and what does that position entail?

 How long have you worked at Olympus, where did you come from?

-Originally I am from Pennsylvania where I developed a love for Yuengling Lager.
+Originally I am from Pennsylvania.
 My first job out of school was with Parker Hannifin’s Automation Group just outside of Pittsburgh.
 In 2001 they had an opening in the Pacific Northwest.
 I thought it would be a fun adventure to move out here.
 I worked for 3 years alongside Olympus Controls.
 In 2004 Olympus had an opening for an Engineer to cover Oregon and SW Washington.
-I jumped on that opportunity and have been with Olympus Controls since February 2004; I love the job more and more every year.
+I jumped on that opportunity and have been with Olympus Controls since February 2004.
+The opportunities I have had to develop skillsets and build relationships are too many to count.
+I am very fortunate.

 Can you tell us a little about your background and how it helps you in this position?